 - Denver Egg Casserole – colorful and fun

-- Overnight Sausage Breakfast Casserole – family favorite
+- Overnight Sausage Breakfast Casserole – a family favorite

 - Banana Breakfast Cookies – healthy and easy!

 You can mix and match the ingredients for this easy frittata!
 Fresh or frozen spinach can be used in this recipe!
 Cook your add ins (except cheese of course) and bake in the oven!
 Whatever is in the fridge and pantry can be tossed into a frittata from potatoes and leftover spaghetti to Roasted Butternut Squash, steamed broccoli or even Grilled Zucchini!

 Swap out the cheddar cheese (or add some crumbled feta or goat cheese).
 Why not try a spinach mushroom frittata or a spinach feta frittata?
 Cheese is an excellent complement to eggs, any way you look at it!

 Can You Freeze Frittata?